underground-software/ILKD_course_materials/assignments/setup.md

 * `q` or `ctrl+c` to exit `mutt`.

-You should see your patch series including your introduction in the list of messages.
-If you do, congratulations!
+Before the initial submission deadline, you will see no messages.
+Following the deadline, all submissions are revealed and peer review begins.

+If your `git send-email` output ends in `Result: 250` then, congratulations!
 You successfully completed the setup.

+After submitting all later asssignments, you can check the course dashboard to make sure your submission was successfully received.

 ### Optional VM Configuration